Beatrice Elvery

-Beatrice Moss Elvery, RHA (1883, Dublin – 1970, Rockall, Sandycove) was a painter, Irish stained-glass artist and sculptor.
+Beatrice Moss Elvery, RHA (1881, Dublin – 1970, Rockall, Sandycove) was an Irish painter, stained-glass artist and sculptor.

 Early life

-Beatrice Moss Elvery was born in 1883, the second daughter of the Dublin businessman, William Elvery, whose family had originated from Spain where they were silk merchants.
+Beatrice Moss Elvery was born in 1881, the second daughter of the Dublin businessman, William Elvery, whose family had originated from Spain where they were silk merchants.
 Her family owned the original Elverys Sports store in Wicklow Street, Dublin.
 Beatrice's mother, Theresa Moss, had attended the Dublin Metropolitan School of Art along with her sister, Annie Moss.
 Following in their mother's footsteps, Beatrice and her sister, Dorothy Elvery attended the Dublin Metropolitan School of Art (now the National College of Art and Design) where William Orpen (1878–1931) taught painting and later used Beatrice as a model.

 Of his pupil, Orpen wrote that she had "many gifts, much temperament and great ability.
 Her only fault was that the transmission of her thoughts from her brain to paper or canvas, clay or stained glass became so easy to her that all was said in a few hours.
 Nothing on earth could make her go on and try to improve on her first translation of her thought."
 She remained a friend and correspondent of Orpen until shortly before his death in 1931.
 As a student at the Dublin Metropolitan School, Elvery won numerous prizes, including the Taylor Scholarship in 1901, 1902 and 1903.
 She is only one of three students to win the scholarship three years in succession.

 Having been a working artist, Beatrice Elvery returned to the Dublin Metropolitan School of art to learn the art of making and painting leaded glass.
 Her teacher was Alfred Child.
 She was much influenced by Christopher Whall's book 'Stained glass work, a textbook for students and workers in glass.'